Searches for new physics with boosted top quarks in the MadAnalysis 5 and Rivet frameworks: Introduction

 Jet-substructure methods offer a way to bypass many of the difficulties related to the reconstruction and identification of hadronically-decaying top quarks by relying on one single large-radius jet in place of three small-radius ones.
 In addition, such an option generally exploits the presence of \emph{two} heavy SM particles' decay hierarchies within the large-$R$ jet (the top quark itself and the $W$ boson originating from its decay), together with information on the internal momentum and angular structure of all jet constituents (with or without $b$-tagging requirements) to disambiguate boosted top quarks from jets originating from pure QCD background processes.
 A prominent tool in such studies is the \htt method~\cite{Plehn:2010st,Kasieczka:2015jma}, which pioneered this approach and has since gone through several rounds of enhancement such as use of variable-radius jet clustering.
 In the meantime more sophisticated and efficient top tagging methods have been developed.
-Typical examples are based on a classification of jets making use of the radiation pattern within a jet (also known as shower deconstruction)~\cite{Soper:2012pb}, as well as on advanced machine learning techniques relying on observables like the jet transverse momentum and mass, the dispersion of its constituents estimated through $N$-subjettiness variables~\cite{Thaler:2010tr,Thaler:2011gf}, splitting scales~\cite{Thaler:2008ju} and energy correlation functions~\cite{Larkoski:2013eya, Larkoski:2014gra}.
+Typical examples are based on a classification of jets making use of the radiation pattern within a jet (also known as shower deconstruction)~\cite{Soper:2012pb}, on advanced machine learning techniques (we refer to Ref.~\cite{Kasieczka:2019dbj} for an overview) relying on observables like the jet transverse momentum and mass, the dispersion of its constituents estimated through $N$-subjettiness variables~\cite{Thaler:2010tr, Thaler:2011gf}, splitting scales~\cite{Thaler:2008ju}, energy correlation functions~\cite{Larkoski:2013eya, Larkoski:2014gra}, as well as on jet image analysis by means of neutral networks~\cite{Cogan:2014oua, deOliveira:2015xxd, Baldi:2016fql} and image or language recognition techniques~\cite{Almeida:2015jua, Kasieczka:2017nvn, Macaluso:2018tck, Araz:2021wqm}.
+More recently, a series of machine-learning methods embedding Lorentz invariance~\cite{Gong:2022lye, Bogatskiy:2022czk} have additionally been proposed and explored.
 The \htt method, however, still plays the role of being an important benchmark in the top-tagging landscape, especially in the context of use by the LHC experiments~\cite{ATLAS:2018wis, CMS:2020poo}.
-On the other hand, the related code has historically been unavailable for use in analysis prototyping and preservation within the public analysis frameworks that are widely used across the high-energy physics community.
-The goal of the present work is to fill this gap, and to document, through a few examples, its addition to both the \ma~\cite{Conte:2012fm, Conte:2014zja, Conte:2018vmg} and \rivet~\cite{Buckley:2010ar, Bierlich:2019rhm} analysis frameworks.
+On the other hand, the related code has historically been unavailable for use in analysis prototyping and preservation within the two public analysis frameworks \ma~\cite{Conte:2012fm, Conte:2014zja, Conte:2018vmg} and \rivet~\cite{Buckley:2010ar, Bierlich:2019rhm}, that are widely used across the high-energy physics community.
+The goal of the present work is to fill this gap, and to document, through a few examples, its addition to both frameworks.
+It also therefore serves as a prototype interface for integration of C++ versions of machine-learning taggers into these public analysis toolkits.